confetti-framework/docs/architecture-concepts/container.md

 ```

 In this example, the `User` struct needs to retrieve users from a data source.
 We **inject** a service that retrieves users via `context.WithValue`, allowing us to easily swap out implementations or mock dependencies for testing.

-A deep understanding of how `context` works in Confetti CMS is essential for building scalable applications and contributing to the Confetti core.

 ## Using Context for Dependency Injection